Copper Staff

 How to write the perfect thank you note

-• By note: If it's for a relatively minor thing, like thanking your customer for their feedback on your product.
+- By note: Perfect for a quick shoutout, like thanking your customer for their awesome feedback on your product.

-• By letter: If it’s for a high-ticket client, or you need to make it a bit more serious.
+- By letter: Go for this when it’s a big deal, like a high-ticket client, and you want to keep things a bit more official.

 Sending an old-school, handwritten note is up there with the most sincere ways you can thank a customer.
 Handwritten notes have a 98% open rate.
 That means there’s a much higher chance of a customer reading your message via snail mail than if you were to use another medium, like email.